1st Year

 - Small and large spaces

-The didactic path of Dance Techniques, parallel to the study of interpretative styles, widens the expressive possibilities through the multiple capacities of the instrument of the body.
-Thus Afro-dance is propaedeutic to the study of Tragedy in the relationship with the earth element, in the concept of choir and in the mystical/ritualistic aspect; court dances, from the Renaissance to the baroque to the eighteenth-century dances, evoke the settings of the Fair Theater and Elizabethian Theater; the Tango and the Waltz, theatrical dances par excellence, strengthen and make the study of the scenic relationship between the characters peculiar.
-Added to this is the study of body expression and relationship, of conscious and economic movement and of movement in relation to voice and space.
+The educational path of Dance Techniques, parallel to the study of interpretative styles, expands expressive possibilities through the multiple capabilities of the body's instrument.
+Thus, Afro-dance is preparatory to the study of Tragedy in its relationship with the earth element, the concept of the chorus, and the mystical/ritualistic aspect; court dances, from Renaissance to Baroque to eighteenth-century dances, evoke the settings of Fair and Elizabethan Theater; Tango and Waltz, quintessentially theatrical dances, strengthen and uniquely enhance the study of scenic relationship between characters.
+This includes the study of bodily expression and relationship, conscious and economical movement, and movement in relation to voice and space.
+The 1st Year study path develops in two phases: the first is oriented towards the discovery and awareness of movement principles, stage presence, and improvisation, the second consists of a performative experience that deepens the work on stage presence through expressive, compositional, and scenic relation improvisations.

 AFRO-DANCE